-- Road & gravel-specific: One-by Drivetrains, like the Rival 1 have been by SRAM for the Type 3.0 configuration.
-It is a budget option to bring the functionality and reliability of the derailleur on to road and gravel bikes.
+- Road & gravel specific: Drivetrains that are one-by, like the Rival 1 have been designed by SRAM for the Type 3.0 configuration.
+It is a great option to bring the functionality and reliability of the derailleur on to road and gravel bikes.
 Even though the price may be a little on the higher side, the performance outweighs this quite well.

-- 3.0 RBC: This Rival 1 has been equipped with a Type 3 Roller Bearing Clutch.
-While it manages the chain and movement of the control cage, it ensures that the drivetrain remains stable even on very rough road terrains.
+- 3.0 RBC: This Rival 1 has been equipped with Type 3 Roller Bearing Clutch.
+While it manages the chain and how the control cage moves, it also ensures that the drivetrain remains stable even on very rough road terrains.
 The torque curve is smoother so that any derailleur bounce is minimized.
 Chain slap is eliminated as well so that the derailleur can operate consistently( smooth shifting) and without any noise.

-- X-Horizon geometry: This technology can be found on one-by rear derailleurs from Shimano only.
+- X-Horizon geometry: This technology can be found on one-by rear derailleurs from SRAM only.
 The idea is to allow the rear derailleur to move horizontally only.
-The design runs ” straight parallelogram” so that the cogs on the cassette are apart from each other by a constant distance, while the tension remains the same.
-The force needed to initiate shifting is reduced significantly so that Lee’s effort can be used for input.
+The design runs ” straight parallelogram” eo that the cogs on the cassette are apart from each other by a constant distance, while the tension remains the same.
+The force needed to initiate shifting is reduced significantly so that more effort can be used for input.
 You will be able to shift with greater confidence as there will be no risk of ghost shifting.

-- Compatibility: Here, the long cage model of Rival 1 Type 3.0 is being used.
-It can support a cassette with a capacity of 10-42t while being compatible with 10s and 11s road systems using one -by.
+- Compatibility: Here, the long cage model of Rival 1 Type 3.0 is being reviewed.
+It is able to support a cassette with capacity 10-42t, while being compatible with 10s and 11s road systems using one -by.

-- X-SYNC: The rear derailleur can engage the square teeth edges better as they are tall, narrow, and sharp.
-The edges were round and chamfered too so that a deflected chain could be managed while getting rid of mud on the roads.
+- X-SYNC: The rear derailleur can engage the square teeth edges better as they are tall, narrow and sharp.
+The edges are round and chamfered too so that a deflected chain could be managed while getting rid of mud on the roads.

 - Cannot be used with 2x drivetrains

-The simplicity of use – this is how we can sum up rear derailleur Rival Type 1.
-The derailleur was some to move over a cassette that had a much-extended range of gears.
-We took very little time to adapt to the simple shifting, and as usual, Shimano delivered a product that allowed quick and accurate shifting.
-At no point in our test did we experience any accidental shifts.
+Simplicity of use – this is how we can sum up rear derailleur Rival Type 1.
+The derailleur is designed to move over a cassette that , a much extended range of gears.
+We took very little time to adapt to the simple shifting, and as usual Shimano delivered a product that allowed quick and accurate shifting.
+At no point of our test did we experience any accidental shifts.
 To tell the truth, we would have been surprised if it did occur.
 As we found our way through terrains and roads that were comparatively tough, the drivetrain kept noiseless throughout.
 There was very little or no chain slap thanks to the rear clutch mechanism.
-On-road bumps and paths, the chain did not derail.
+On road bumps and paths, the chain did not derail.
 We tried the rear derailleur out on a wide array of bikes, including a few for cyclo-cross racing.
 Not once did the chain fall off, and we were confident of the reliability of the rear derailleur Rival Type 1 from SRAM.

 Rival Type 1 Rear Derailleur

 We were excited to try out the electronic shifting on the rear derailleur RD-R9150 Dura-Ace Di2.
-We could easily rely on the smooth shifting, while the braking force was adequate for easy modulation.
+While we could easily rely on the smooth shifting, the braking force was adequate enough for rasy modulation .
 We also found that the shift levers were extended so that the “click” during gear shift is more profound.
-Using the E-Tube app from Shimano, we were shifting over multiple sprockets.
-As the app can be run on Windows, Android, and iOS – customizations were much simpler and quicker than before.
+Using the E-Tube app from Shimano, we could shift over multiple sprockets.
+As the app can be run on Windows, Android, and iOS – customizations were much simpler and quick than before.
 Thanks to Synchro-shift, we were able to choose from 3 modes for shifting.
-Junction A featured the button which we double-clicked to shift between the modes even when we were riding.
-Setting this rear derailleur was the real challenge, as once set up properly there were hardly any issues as we bounced between the gears on the road.
+Junction A featured the button which we double clicked to shift between the modes even when we were riding.
+Installing the RD-R9150 rear derailleur was a real challenge.
+However, once set up properly, there were hardly any issues as we bounced between the gears on the road.

 RD-R9150 Dura-Ace Di2 Rear Derailleur

-4. SRAM Eagle GX: Cage architecture is updated; backward compatible; accurate shifting with improved chain retention
+4. SRAM Eagle GX: Cage architecture is updated for durability; backwards compatible; accurate shifting with improved chain retention

 - Material: Aluminum and steel